Rugged, Gorgeous Island in the Mediterranean Sea

-Off the bike, we have some great opportunities to indulge in the local Mallorcan culture, cuisine, and of course – wines.
+Off the bike, we have some great opportunities to indulge in the local Mallorca culture, cuisine, and of course – wines.
 Each morning begins with a casual breakfast, espresso, and some time to relax before the ride.
-Eating traditional Mallorcan foods is one of the best features of this camp, and our local Chef does a great job showcasing Mallorca & Meditteranean cuisine.
+Eating the traditional food of Mallorca and the Mediterranean cuisine is one of the best features of this camp, and our local Chef does a great job showcasing Mallorca & Meditteranean cuisine.
 Each afternoon we will be greeted with fantastic smells of these authentic foods as our local Chef prepares our lunches.
-In the evenings our local Chef will prepare the majority of our meals.
-On a couple of the lunches and dinners, we will sample some of our local favorite restarurants.
+In the evenings our local Chef will prepare the majority of our meals using locally sourced ingredients served family style at the bed and breakfast.
+We will dine out for a couple of lunches and dinners at our favorite local restaurants.
+On dinner will be at, Daica restaurant in Llubi, one of the most incredible restaurants ton the island.
+Their food is, “A healthy and creative culinary vision which gets its nutrients from the traditional Mallorcan and Catalan recipes in harmony with technique and the intuition of experience and a deep respect for seasonal, local and quality products.”
+Everyone comes to Mallorca for the cycling, but the food is certainly another memorable part of the experience.